International Human Resource Management

 Closing words

 Moonlighting can result in overworked, exhausted, unprofessional, and unproductive employees at the workplace failing to utilize their potential to the best of their abilities.
-HRs are the first line of individuals in a company capable of having a heart-to-heart conversation with your employees/colleagues about their problems, whether they are moonlighting or not, how moonlighting can affect their regular jobs and chances of progressing in their careers if they lose balance.
+HRs are the first line of individuals in a company capable of having a heart-to-heart conversation with your employees/colleagues about their problems, whether they are moonlighting or not, how moonlighting can affect their regular jobs, and the chances of progressing in their careers if they lose balance.